Current time Mersing Harbour Centre:

 |transport||hotels||resort promo!||faq||tips||privacy||tg. gemuk||about us||news||sitemap|

 |tickets||schedule||mersing bus||tioman||mersing||sun fun||mobile site||contact||testimonials||disclaimer|

-Part of the Indonesian Riau Islands, the Anambas archipelago offers countless idyllic beaches, complete with swaying coconut trees, white sand and blue lagoons.
+Part of the Indonesian Riau Islands, at just a stone's throw away from Tioman Island, the Anambas archipelago offers countless idyllic beaches, complete with swaying coconut trees, white sand and blue lagoons.
+It's Tioman².
 Anambas is as paradise as they come.

 The Anambas archipelago has sea water that is so clear, it resembles liquid glass.
 In fact, one of our party called the sea around Anambas "nature's swimming pool".
 This is quite apt.

 As a matter of fact, when our tour boat's sonar was showing a depth of over 40m, we could still clearly make out the sea bottom below.
 Anambas has the clearest water I've ever seen, clearer even than Maldives.

 Now, for all the gorgeous splendour Anambas offers, it is still relatively unknown in the international tourism realm.
 And this shows when you're there.
 In fact, when you arrive in Anambas, it feels like you've just stepped back 300 years or so, to a time when this part of the world was still pretty much undiscovered and certainly very unexplored.

 It's as if time has stood still in Amazing Anambas.